note89/bapti.sh/README.md

 * Generate a new wallet
 * Tell you where to send 2 ada
-* Submit a transaction to the lobster challange
+* Submit a transaction to the lobster challenge
-* And get us one step closer to have the challange completed
+* And get us one step closer to have the challenge completed

 ### How to use